 It seemed inevitable from the moment you bought your motorcycle.
-You hit a pothole, went over the handlebars, and rolled onto the pavement.
+You hit a pothole, went over the handlebars, and rolled onto the pavement resulting in a horrific motorcycle accident.
 The minute you hit, you knew something in your chest had snapped—and the emergency room doctor confirmed that you had broken your collarbone.
 It might be weeks before the pain subsides, but you’re more worried about the healing process.
 Will you eventually be able to pick up your children, lift weights, or even perform your old job duties?

 What to Expect When a Broken Collarbone Is Healing